 If the technical assessment indicates that deregistration of the facility IESO/Market Participant Actions Impacts, or could potentially impact the reliability of the IESO-controlled grid, or Could potentially endanger the safety of any person, damage equipment, or violate any applicable law (e.g., environmental) The IESO will not grant approval for the deregistration of the facility.
-IESO Contract Management staff and the relevant market participant are required by the market rules to enter into good faith negotiations to conclude an agreement for a reliability must-run contract for the applicable facility 31 .
+IESO Contract Management staff and the relevant market participant are required by the market rules to enter into good faith negotiations to conclude an agreement for a reliability must-run contract for the applicable facility 32 .
 Does NOT impact the reliability of the IESO-controlled grid, and Does NOT endanger the safety of any person, damage equipment, nor violate any applicable law (e.g., environmental), and The facility IS NOT directly connected to the IESO-controlled grid Upon receiving the IESO response to the deregistration request, the market participant shall email IESO to advise of the date they want the facility deregistered.
 The deregistration date shall not be less than five (5) business days from the date the market participant receives the notification from the IESO that the deregistration request is approved.
 The IESO will issue a disconnection letter to the distributor or host customer, noting that the facility will be deregistered and the date of the deregistration.
-The distributor or host customer will notify the IESO when the facility is disconnected.
+The distributor or host customer will notify the Does NOT impact the reliability of the IESO-controlled grid, and Does NOT endanger the safety of any person, damage equipment, nor violate any applicable law (e.g., environmental), and The facility IS directly connected to the IESO-controlled grid Upon receiving the IESO response to the deregistration request, the market participant shall email IESO to advise of the date they want the facility deregistered.
+The deregistration date shall not be less than five (5) business days from the date the market participant receives the notification from the IESO that the deregistration request is approved.
+The IESO will then: 1.
+Issue a disconnection letter to the relevant transmitter, directing it to disconnect the registered facility from the IESO-controlled grid on the date specified in the notice filed by the market participant.

-31 The applicable facility may be either generation, transmission, or load.
+32 The applicable facility may be either generation, transmission, or load.
 Market Rules Chapter 7, Section 2.4.5 refers to "registered facility".
 For more information on reliability must-run contracts, please refer to Market Rules Chapter 7, Section 9.6 and 9.7 and Chapter 5, Section 4.8.